Bernie Winters

-Biography
+Early life

+Bernie Winters was born Bernard Weinstein at the now demolished Salvation Army Maternity Home on Old Street in Islington, London on 6 September 1930.
+His father, Samuel, was a bookmaker and boxer, and his mother Rachel worked in the circus.
+One of his grandfathers had emigrated to the UK from Russia.
+When Bernie was three, the family moved to Tottenham, where they were neighbours with Harrison Marks.

+Career

+Mike and Bernie Winters

-Bernie Winters was born Bernard Weinstein at the City of London Maternity Hospital, 102 City Road, Holborn, on 6 September 1930.
-His father was a bookmaker.
-Winters served in the merchant navy and performed as a musician at dances and weddings before forming the double act Mike & Bernie Winters with his brother Mike, who he called "Choochie-Face" on stage.
+Winters served in the merchant navy and performed as a musician at dances and weddings before forming the double act Mike & Bernie Winters with his brother Mike.
 In October 1957, the duo appeared on Six-Five Special and were described in the Daily Mirror as top comics for Britain's teenage TV audience.
 They had been recommended to the show's presenter Josephine Douglas by Tommy Steele, with whom they had been on a stage tour.
 They both left the show the same day she did, 10 May 1958.

+The brothers became popular in the 1960s, they appeared on the Royal Variety Performance and hosted their own show from 1965 to 1973.
+One of Bernie's gimmicks would be to poke his head through a curtain and say "Eeeeh!", followed by him pulling Mike's cheeks and calling him "choochy-face".
+Bernie also had the catchphrase "I'll smash yer face in".

+By the late 1970s, Winters was having an affair with a dancer twenty years his junior, Dinah May, which reportedly started when she was eighteen and Bernie was forty.
+When he was named in Dinah's divorce suit, Mike, who was also involved in an affair, openly mocked Bernie, which strained their relationship.
+The two brothers split up the double act in 1978.

+Solo

+Bernie Winters was briefly under contract to Warwick Productions.

-The two brothers split up in 1978 and Winters hosted his own comedy show, Bernie (1978–1980), for ITV.
-In the late 1970s and early 1980s, Winters also presented The Big Top Variety Show, a television series of variety shows from a circus ring.
+Winters hosted his own comedy show for Thames Television, Bernie (1978–1980), for ITV, which had two series and a total of thirteen episodes.
+In the late 1970s and early 1980s, Winters also presented The Big Top Variety Show, a television series of variety shows from a circus ring; while on this show, Winters was accompanied by his St Bernard dog, Schnorbitz.
 In 1984 he presented the second series of the game show Whose Baby?.
 He became a regular on shows such as Punchlines and Give Us a Clue and gave an impression of Bud Flanagan on television and later on stage, with Leslie Crowther as Flanagan's partner Chesney Allen.

+Winters appeared as himself in the London Weekend Television sitcom Bottle Boys in 1985.

+Personal life

+Although he fell out with Mike, the brothers reconciled in 1985, when Mike returned from America for an operation.
 Winters was a member of the showbusiness fraternity the Grand Order of Water Rats.

-Winters appeared as himself in the London Weekend Television sitcom Bottle Boys in 1985.